dsanborn16/SeniorDesignProject/BIDIRECTIONAL_SYSTEM_README.md

     - GND → GND

 ### RS-485 Bus
-- Connect VEX Pin 3 (TX) to MAX485 A
-- Connect VEX Pin 4 (RX) to MAX485 B
+- Connect A to A and B to B between both MAX485 modules
-- Connect VEX Pin 2 (GND) to ESP32 GND (common ground essential)
 - Use twisted pair cable for reliable communication
 - Recommended: 120Ω termination resistors on both ends for long cables